Three Days In Kyoto Itinerary

 kamogawa river Kyoto three day itinerary, the perfect three days in Kyoto itinerary, things to do in Kyoto, Kiyomizudera, Ginkakuji, Kinkakuji, Arashiyama, Gion in three days in Kyoto nishiki market cover

 Kyoto is the cultural capital of Japan, and a must-visit city in a Japan itinerary of any length.
-Countless cultural heritage sites, incredible temples and shrines, and fantastic markets and neighborhoods dot the city.
+Countless cultural heritage sites, incredible temples and shrines, and fantastic markets and neighborhoods fill this city to the brim with things to do.

 Before visiting Kyoto, there are a few tips and tricks that you should know of, to make the most of your trip.
 Did you know many of Kyoto’s highlights are on the outskirts of town and far away from one another?
 That’s why I recommend spending at least three days in Kyoto.